 The SS rides on a modified version of the Zeta platform that also underpins the two-door Camaro.
 It stretches 195.6 inches long, 74.8 inches wide and 58.7 inches tall, making it roughly the same size as Cadillac's range-topping XTS.

 To briskly move the SS' considerable mass, engineers dug around the Corvette parts bin and pulled out a LS3 6.2-liter V8 that makes 415 horsepower and 415 lb-ft. of torque.
-It sends power to the rear wheels via a six-speed automatic transmission with shift paddles mounted behind the steering wheel.
+It sends power to the rear wheels via a six-speed automatic transmission controlled by shift shift paddles mounted behind the steering wheel, but a six-speed manual unit is available as a no-cost option.

-A 3.27 final gear ratio helps the SS sprint from zero to 60 mph in a scant five seconds.
+The SS sprints from zero to 60 mph in a scant five seconds.
 Ventilated disc brakes manufactured by Brembo help ensure that the sedan stops as well as it goes.

 Equipped with electric power steering, the SS is first and foremost a driver's car.
 It has a near-perfect 50/50 weight distribution, and the hood and trunk lid are both made out of aluminum in order to lower the center of gravity.